Seattle Plumbing, Sewer, & Heating

 Bad odors

-Waste sitting in the pipe creates that sewer smell over time.
+Waste sitting in the dip produces sewer smells over time.

 Gurgling sounds